tekian/cargo-deltabuild/README.md

 cargo deltabuild run -c config.toml # ...
 ```

 Configuration options can be set globally and overridden per crate.
-For example, you can enable a feature for all crates, but disable or adjust it for a specific crate in the config file:
+For example:

 ```toml
 [parser]